- The claim for UC is made once the claimant has pressed the submit button - for couples it is when the last member of the couple does this.

 Online – The preferred option for those who can.
 There are reports of long delays waiting for an online ‘slot’ to verify identity.
 It is advisable to have as many official documents as possible to hand to verify ID online, such as P60, driving license, passport, wage slip etc etc

-takes you through the process, however it is from before the Coronavirus Pandemic so does refer to attending the job centre if unable to verify - for the time being this is replaced by a telephone interview.
+which takes you through the process, however it is from before the Coronavirus outbreak so does refer to attending the job centre if unable to verify - for the time being this is replaced by a telephone interview.

 At the JobCentre – Not for most (if any).
 JobCentres have been closed and 'Only the most vulnerable claimants who cannot access DWP services by other channels will be invited to attend, with the public urged to use online services.'

-Those who would before have booked an appointment to verify ID at a JobCentre will have their ID verified over the phone.
+Those who would before have booked an appointment to verify ID at a JobCentre will have their ID verified over the phone instead where possible.